Rubilmax/foundry-storage-check/README.md

 ## How it works

-Everytime somebody opens a Pull Request, the action expects [Foundry](https://github.com/foundry-rs/foundry) `forge` to generate the storage layout of the Smart Contract you want to check, generating a storage layout to a temporary file (named `storage_layout.json` by default).
+Everytime somebody opens a Pull Request, the action runs [Foundry](https://github.com/foundry-rs/foundry) `forge` to generate the storage layout of the Smart Contract you want to check.

-Once generated, the action will fetch the comparative storage layout stored as an artifact from previous runs; parse & compare them, storing the results in the action's outputs as shell and as markdown.
+Once generated, the action will fetch the comparative storage layout stored as an artifact from previous runs; parse & compare them, pinning warnings and errors on the Pull Request.

 ## Getting started